KP1709/BlackjackGame/README.md

 - When 'start game' button was pressed, the button would disappear from screen. (game already started)
 - When the user get blackjack or is out, the 'new card' button disappears and is replaced with a 'restart game' button.
 - 'restart game' button when pressed, reloads the page so a new game can start.
+- 'new card' button does not appear until the 'start game' button is pressed and then swaps place with the button.
+- When player gets blackjack or is out, the 'new card' button disappears and is replaced with the 'restart game' button.